arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

            scatter_kws={"alpha": .1},
            lowess=True,
            col = 'is_smoker')

+# Note that row = 'is_smoker' would also work.
+# If you used col, try switching to row now to see how the plot changes!
 ```

 Modify the code from the final example, the [lowess curve trend line](#lowess-curve-trend-lines), to get separate trend lines for each smoking status (`is_smoker`), but all shown together on single plot.
 (Hint: Use color to distinguish the groups.)